 a ground of painted potato stamps and painted potatoes next to the stamp imprint on paper with non painted potaotes on table

-Let the potato stamp eggs dry completely and then hang them on the fridge or use dollar store frames to create potato egg art you can use every year in the spring!
+Let the potato stamp eggs dry completely and then hang them on the fridge.
+Or, use dollar store frames to create potato egg art you can use every year in the spring!